igorganich/damn-vulnerable-defi-halmos/test/truster/README.md

     revert(); // Ignore cases when addr is not some concrete known address }
 ```
 Now, Halmos shows us that selectors.
+## Counterexamples analysis
 Let's analyze each counterexample one by one:
 ```javascript
 Counterexample:
 halmos_selector_bytes4_1442fb7_18 = permit